WHITEPAPER

 Grounding AI on the persona's needs

 JTBD grounds every output in what the user is actually trying to accomplish.
 We can use the framework to guide the user to clarify what they’re trying to do.
 We can also use jobs and their underlying tasks and KPIs to offer users prompts they can select as they clarify their goals.
-This helps reduce AI calls as these selections are made with canned prompts or app menu options.
+This also helps reduce AI calls as these selections are made with canned prompts or app menu options.

 Meet developers where they live

-This operationalized pipeline transforms the gap between design and engineering into a high-speed collaboration: the team ships more, debates less, and stays aligned on what on-brand means.
+This pipeline transforms the gap between design and engineering into a high-speed collaboration: the team ships more, debates less, and stays aligned on what on-brand means.

 The design system is no longer just documentation for developers.
 Through design tokens, component APIs, and tools like Figma's Code Connect, it becomes instructions for a machine — enabling AI to generate on-brand, accessible code directly from the system that defines your product's visual language.
 What used to live in a Confluence page now lives in the model's context.